drytoastman/scorekeeperbackend/web/nwrsc/templates/docs/onsite.md

     to the above machine
  1. when other devices go to **de/** or **reg/**, they will query the scorekeeper machine which is aware of all the Scorekeeper devices on the network and which applications are running
- 1. for **de**, it looks for devices running DataEntry, for **reg** it looks for devices running Registration, if it can't find a match, it picks a random Scorekeeper machine as they should all be syncing if on the same network
+ 1. for **de** it looks for devices running DataEntry, for **reg** it looks for devices running Registration, if it can't find a match it picks a random Scorekeeper machine as they should all be syncing if on the same network